I’ve missed a couple of days but I’ve decided I’m now just going to “blog

 We also loaded Google Translate on the tablet.
 You can load a language dictionary so that it will work in limited mode when you’re offline, although I’m not sure how helpful it is.
 When Wayne got a blister we tried to ask for help at a chemist shop but nobody understood anything that Google came up with, not even the word “blister”.

 As Steph wrote in her blog post, we loaded the offline maps for the CityPro app for Tokyo, Kyoto and Osaka but the Japanese ones are a bit tricky to use.
-You can usually find large neighbourhood maps near major roads and train stations in Japan but don’t assume that the top of the map is north.
+You can usually find large neighbourhood maps near major road intersections and train stations in Japan but don’t assume that the top of the map is north.
 Japanese maps seem to be oriented in the direction you’re looking, so north might be at the bottom or the side.

 North/south or east/west?